MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/cbasewindow-m-showstagetop.md

-## <a name="remarks"></a>Bemerkungen
+## <a name="remarks"></a>Hinweise

-Videorenderer sollten diese Meldung an das Fenster senden, wenn Sie in den Vollbildmodus wechseln.
+Videorenderer sollten diese Nachricht an das Fenster senden, wenn sie in den Vollbildmodus wechseln.

 ## <a name="requirements"></a>Anforderungen